Bita404/python_course_Exs/README.md

 # 🍙 python_course_Exs 🍙
-exercises for pyhton and miniprojects
+- exercises and miniprojects for pyhton 🚀